Glad-analytics/Seismic-Anomaly-Detection/README.md

 ## Reports
 - **[Final Project Report (PDF)](reports/Final%20Project%20Report.%20Anomaly%20Detection.pdf)**
   A comprehensive write up covering background, methodology, experiments, results, discussion, and future directions.

+## Usage Notice
+This repository is shared for academic and demonstration purposes.
+If you use or build upon this work, please cite or acknowledge the author.